nicolestella/COMP3120-GroupD/README.md

 ## FUTURE IMPLEMENTATIONS

+This application has the potential to grow into a much larger web service with the possibility of many more features to implement.
+The other main idea was to include not just movies but also TV shows, which will require some method or identification to distinguish from movies.
+Another useful feature to implement would be trailer clips from youtube, embedded in each of the details page so that the user can directly watch the trailer from the website.
+Further styling to the profile page can also be necessary such as allowing the user to create a profile picture and a notifications system that alerts the user for new movies/shows added to the database.
+The main database that stores the movies can be updated monthly so that the latest movies can be displayed.
+Furthermore, we can display another list of movies sorted by the rating, indicating its popularity.
+It would also be useful to the user if there are direct links or information about where to stream these services.
+In terms of filtering, the ability to filter movies based on other categories such as genre would be useful if a user is interested in a few genres only.
+Also, we the application can include a recommendation system that suggests similar type of movies/shows the user has in their custom list.

 ## PROJECT MANAGEMENT

 In this project we used a few tools to stay on top of development.